MaxKorbmacher/Hemispheric_Brain_Age/README.md

 # Hemispheric Brain Age
-Brain asymmetries from midlife to old adulthood and hemispheric brain age
+ Brain asymmetries from mid- to late life and hemispheric brain age

 ##Overview of files:
 1) code (all code used for analyses and plotting is available including global and regional feature analyses, linear and non-linear modelling, model comparisons and associations, as well as sex stratifications)